dathinaios/dathinaios.github.io/content/posts/virtual_sound_environments.md

 ## Introduction

-This paper presents concepts that are useful for the creation of virtual sound environments.
+This article presents concepts that are useful for the creation of virtual sound environments.
 Although in most cases it uses examples from the real world, the concepts should not be viewed as an attempt to categorise, analyse or recreate real soundscapes.
 Throughout, the focus